isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 112.&nbsp;Sir, at its heart, this Bill is as I said at the outset, is about empowering victims.
 The OSC’s process is deliberately designed to be straightforward – fast, simple, focused on stopping harm quickly, and hopefully not spending time arguing about it.

 {:start="113"}
-113.&nbsp;We think that Ms He’s proposed amendments, though well-intentioned, would probably make that journey harder, and not easier.&nbsp;&nbsp;&nbsp;
+113.&nbsp;We think that Ms He’s proposed amendments, though well-intentioned, would probably make that journey harder, and not easier.

 <b>VII.
 Conclusion</b>